 An International Securities Identification Number (ISIN) uniquely identifies a security.
 Its structure is defined in ISO 6166.
-The ISIN should take the form of an alphanumeric code, with the string 'ISIN' as a prefix to the ISIN.
+The ISIN should take the form of an alphanumeric code, with the string 'ISIN/' as a prefix to the ISIN.
 Do not enter more than one ISIN in this field - if the security has more than one ISIN (dual ISIN), please enter the second ISIN in 'URI 2'.
-This cell can only be left blank if an ISIN does not exist, e.g. where the security is unlisted or a private placement.
+This cell can only be left blank if an ISIN is not available, e.g. where the issue or repayment relates to a private placement.
 Note, where a security does not have an ISIN, URI 2 must be populated with an identifier.

-Unique Reference Identifier URI 2 to URI 10
+Unique reference identifier URI 2 and URI 3

-These fields should be populated where a security has other identifiers as well as an ISIN, where an ISIN does not exist, or where a security has more than one ISIN.
-In the last case, URI 2 should be populated with the second ISIN.
-In the case where there are no external identifiers, URI 2 should be populated with the internal identifier (OTHER).
+These fields should be used where a security has other identifiers as well as an ISIN, where an ISIN does not exist, or where a security has more than one ISIN (in this case URI 2 should be populated with the second ISIN).
 Please enter the relevant prefix followed by a slash.
+The options permitted are 'CUSIP/', 'SEDOL/' or 'OTHER/'.
+A CUSIP (Committee on Uniform Securities Identification